-The Center is in a stable financial position at the end of June 2019.
+The Center is in a stable financial position at the end of June 2021.
 The Governing Board has a permanent improvement fund to cover possible future office space needs or payment of office building rental, and future technology equipment needs.
-According to the latest State budget, the ESC will receive approximately the same amount in per-pupil funding and gifted education funding for fiscal year 2020, or about \$5.9 million.
+According to the latest State budget, in fiscal year 2022 the ESC will receive a slight increase in per-pupil funding and gifted education funding from the current \$5.9 million to \$6.0 million.